MohamedSaid16/JavaFX-Chat-Application/README.md

-# JavaFX-Chat-Application
-A real-time multi-client chat application built with Java and JavaFX, featuring a client-server architecture with a modern graphical user interface.
 # JavaFX Chat Application

 A real-time multi-client chat application built with Java and JavaFX, featuring a client-server architecture with a modern graphical user interface.